skit-ai/tech/_posts/2022-04-24-end-of-utterance-detection.md

 activity detection, speech recognition, natural language understanding, dialog management, natural language generation, and speech synthesis.
 As systems become more advanced, it is important that fundamental aspects like turn-taking are modelled in a more intuitive manner.

 A dialogue system designer should also consider the trade-offs between cut-ins and latency.
+For Skit, an effective turn-taking system will improve customer service and decrease call-drop rate.

 One of the earliest models to study conversations was designed by Harvey Sacks in which he divided a conversation into two units of speech: **Turn-constructional units (TCU)** and **Transition-relevant place (TRP)** respectively.